NIRALUser/NeuroRuler/docs/libraries.rst

 For GUI.
 Serves the purpose of View and Controller.
 Drag-and-drop GUI design using :ref:`PyQt6QtDesigner`.
-Easy styling with :code:`.qss` stylesheets and resource (icon) management with :code:`.qrc` files, both of which can be even more easily managed using :ref:`BreezeStyleSheets`.
+Easy styling with :code:`.qss` stylesheets and resource (icon) management with :code:`.qrc` files, both of which are even more easily managed using :ref:`BreezeStyleSheets`.

 .. _PyQt6QtDesigner: